The Reflective Universe Hypothesis

 2. The Reflective Universe Hypothesis (RUH)

-Any computationally closed universe \( U \), by virtue of its lawful structure, implicitly defines a higher-order causal manifold \( H \).
+Any computationally closed universe \( U \), by virtue of its lawful structure, implicitly defines a lower-order causal manifold \( H \).

-If any external reality exists, it must occupy \( H \) and be higher-order relative to \( U \).
+If any external reality exists, it must occupy \( H \) and be lower-order relative to \( U \).

 Evidence for such a domain might manifest as structured information unexplainable by \( f \).